danapixels/digi-garden/blog/cursor-hotel.md

 	- [x] Surprised
 	- [x] Exclamation point
 	- [x] Point left or right
-- [ ] Mini onboarding graphic:
+- [x] Mini onboarding graphic:
-	- [ ] Lets users know clicking sends an echo, double clicking sends an emote, double clicking on a bed or chair freezes their cursor, and pressing num keys sends emotes
+	- [x] Lets users know clicking sends an echo, double clicking sends an emote, double clicking on a bed or chair freezes their cursor, and pressing num keys sends emotes, click and dragging to move around
 - [ ] Determine canvas size
 	- [ ] Should users be able to scroll around?
 	- [ ] Is it fixed?